chrisullyott/wayback-cache/README.md

 ### offset _(integer)_

-The number of additional seconds to add to the expiration time.
+Pushes back the expiration time by a number of seconds.
+For example, to make the cache expire at 2:00 am, use `nightly` and the value of `2 * 60 * 60`.
 The default is `0`.

-For example, to make the cache expire at 2:00 am, use `nightly` and `2`.

 ### retry _(boolean)_